• Home

 Distillation:

-• Getting away from Portland, Oregon's light pollution was a main reason to relocate the massive 24 inch telescope from Vancouver, Washington's Clark College to Goldendale.
-In order to obtain this historic telescope for the Goldendale Observatory, promises were made by community leaders in 1971 to protect it from the light pollution coming from the small town of Goldendale.
-Despite the presence of Goldendale and Klickitat County lighting codes belatedly put in place in 1979 for that purpose, the night sky of the Goldendale Observatory has been deliberately left unprotected from the damaging effects of almost 50 years of unchecked and increasing light pollution.
+- Getting away from Portland, Oregon's light pollution was a main reason to relocate the massive 24 inch telescope from Vancouver, Washington's Clark College to Goldendale.
+In order to obtain this historic telescope for the Goldendale Observatory, promises were made by community leaders in 1971 to protect it from the light pollution coming from Goldendale.
+Despite the presence of Goldendale and Klickitat County lighting codes put in place in 1979 for that purpose, the night sky of the Goldendale Observatory has been left unprotected from the damaging effects of almost 50 years of unchecked and increasing light pollution.

-• Despite the importance of a dark night sky for its famous telescope, the night sky conservation education and advocacy requirements for being an International Dark Sky Park were therefore subverted by new Washington State Park management and Goldendale Observatory staff.
+- Despite the importance of a dark night sky for its famous telescope, the night sky conservation education and advocacy requirements for being an International Dark Sky Park were therefore subverted by new Washington State Park management and Goldendale Observatory staff.
 In lockstep with local political and business interests' opposition to meaningful night sky protection, Washington State Parks personnel demonstrated no desire to provide education or advocacy for conservation of the Observatory's dark night sky due to it being "unpopular" with these isolated small-town business/political interests.
-This subservience and absence of leadership ultimately led to the revocation of the International Dark Sky Park designation.
+This subservience and absence of leadership ultimately led to the revocation of the International Dark Sky Park designation - the first (and only) International Dark Sky Park in the world ever to be decertified.

 Details: